Runtime Values

 -

-- In Control Hub, upload the file as an external resource for the engine.
+- In Control Hub, add the file as an external resource for the deployment, as described in the Control Hub documentation.

 - Save the changes to the deployment and restart all engine instances.